OpenNebula/marketplace-docs/source/service/vnf.rst

 See: :ref:`Contextualization Parameters <vnf_router4_context_param>`

-The VNF provides *routing* functionality among different networks and allows the Virtual Machines from different networks to talk to each other.
+The VNF provides *routing* functionality among different networks and allows Virtual Machines from different networks to talk to each other.
 If enabled (``ONEAPP_VNF_ROUTER4_ENABLED``) and by default, the routing is done among all connected interfaces (except management), but can be limited only to interfaces specified via ``ONEAPP_VNF_ROUTER4_INTERFACES``.
-The function is implemented on Linux kernel level by enabling IP packages forwarding on the selected network interfaces.
+The function is implemented on the Linux kernel level by enabling IP packages forwarding on the selected network interfaces.

 .. important::

   This function provides only routing.
-Function must be combined with :ref:`NAT4 <vnf_nat4>` VNF if you want to, e.g. give your private network clients access to the public Internet services.
+The function must be combined with :ref:`NAT4 <vnf_nat4>` VNF if you want to, e.g. give your private network clients access to the public Internet services.

 .. _vnf_dns: